8veStory/kickstart.nvim/README.md

     * Compare HEAD to <insert-branch-via-picker>
     * Compare Working Directory to <insert-branch-via-picker>
 * Switch to Grapple instead because Harpoon2 is buggy. (https://github.com/ThePrimeagen/harpoon/issues/577)
-* Autosession
-* fzf-lua?
-    * ability to turn Regex on and off
-    * ability to add file paths on and off

-* A start screen
 * Grugfar
 * nvim-spectre
 * :set expandtab for space indentation
 * :set noexpandtab for tab indentation
 * :set shiftwidth=N for number of spaces

 * WTF.nvim
 * Avante or Claude Code or Copilot
-* quicker.nvim or bqf.nvim
-* auto-session
 * toggle-term
-* Session management so we can remember hehehe
-* gx goes to files
-* which-key shouldn't immediately pop up.
-* Harpoon w/ previews
-* Add to Toggle which-key toggle for auto-formatting on save (off by default)
-    * I set it to off by default already
 * Show marks in sidebar
 * <leader>st for todos or something
 * My <ctrl>-k for showing diagnostics was pretty sick ngl.